-We believe languages should appeal to all students.
-Our new Pearson Edexcel A Level in German has been developed to inspire all students who have an appreciation of the language, literature, film and culture of the German-speaking world.
+Languages broaden the mind and broaden horizons, both in terms of employability and personal growth.
+They should therefore appeal to all students and the Edexcel A-level in German has been developed to inspire students to have an appreciation of the language, literature, film and culture of the German-speaking world.

 Paper 1: Listening, reading and translation